Humdan/hckrnst/aws-cf-templates/README.md

-# hckrnst cloud formation templates
+# hckrnst cloud formation template
+Deploys a Single docker container Elastic Beanstalk by default running nginx from Dockerhub.
+Upon deployment via `eb cli` the container will be replaced with the hckrnst container

 ## Environment setup